JaspreetKhela/surfs-up/README.md

 ```
 _____

-Figure 2 illustrates a query that plots a temperature histogram for the location found in Figure 1.
+Figure 2 illustrates a query that plots a temperature histogram for the location with the most temperature measurements found in Figure 1.

 We can see that the temperature at this location lingers mostly around seventy-five degrees fahrenheit for most of the year.
 This temperature is ideal for selling ice cream.
 Thus, we can recommend opening the surf shop in this and nearby locations.